OB-lab/James_et_al._2021-MBE/README.md

 The scree plot corresponds to the eigenvalues in decreasing order.
 The eigenvalues that correspond to random variation lie on the straight line whereas the ones that correspond to population structure lie on the curve.
 It is recommended to choose a K value that corresponds to where the curve meets the line.
 In our case, this is K=23 (which also corresponds to the number of populations with our study).

 We can also use an alternative method to choose K, which involves graphing the data onto different PC axes.
-When there is a random scatter of points, the principal components thus do not provide any information about population structure.
-You should then choose K to equal the last PC that shows population structure.

-First, a list of the population names (corresponding to the order of individuals in the input file) is supplied so each population can be plotted as a different colour.
+When you observe a random scatter of points, the principal components do not provide any information about population structure.
+You should then choose K to equal the last PC that shows population structure.To do this, we first created a list of the population names (corresponding to the order of individuals in the input file) so each population can be plotted as a different colour.

 ```
 poplist.names <- c(rep("D00", 62), rep("D01", 60), rep("D02", 62), rep("D03", 61), rep("D04", 62), rep("D05", 62), rep("D09", 63), rep("D12", 62), rep("D14", 12), rep("D32", 62), rep("D35", 62), rep("H00", 63), rep("H01", 58), rep("H02", 61), rep("H03", 63), rep("H04", 62), rep("H05", 62), rep("H06", 62), rep("H07", 60), rep("H12", 63), rep("H12A", 62), rep("H14", 62), rep("H15", 11))